-"\$" refers to the legal currency of the United States of America, unless otherwise specified)
+(In this report, all the "\$" refers to the legal currency of the United States of America, unless otherwise specified)

-For the year ended 31 December 2022, the turnover of the Group's electronics manufacturing service operation in the UK was approximately \$72.3 million, representing a decrease of approximately \$3.7 million, or 4.8%, as compared to approximately \$76.0 million for the year of 2021.
-Nonetheless, the underlying UK businesses continued to grow during 2022, despite the economic conditions that were influenced the conflict in Ukraine and global supply chain issues in the semiconductor sector.
-The business environment has moved on from the Covid pandemic of 2021, and this easing has also been reflected in the strength of its turnover in 2022.
+For the year ended 31 December 2023, the turnover of our UK electronics manufacturing plus design manufacturing service operation was approximately \$68.9 million, a decrease of approximately \$3.9 million, or 5.3%, as compared to approximately \$72.8 million for the prior year.
+Its turnover maintained at around £56 million for the third successive year, in line with expectations and continuing the strong trend of the previous five years.
+The underlying UK businesses remained strong and ahead of budget during 2023, despite the economic conditions that were influenced the conflict in Ukraine and global supply chain issues in the semiconductor sector.
+The business environment has moved on from the Covid pandemic of 2021, and this easing has also been reflected in the strength of our turnover in 2023.
 Turnover remained at a consistent level across all four quarters of the year.
-However, due to the US interest rate hike in 2022, the British Pound was depreciated by approximately 11.6% relative to the US dollar.
-As a result, in US dollar terms, sales decreased slightly.
-To consider excluding the exchange rate impact, the actual operating results were slightly higher than that in the last year.
+Material purchase price variances in our UK operation segment were negative and adversely impacted by the volatility of USD exchange rate as well as general price increases caused by rising costs and component availability.
+This risk will ease as these cost rises have been reflected in our future pricing.